 Sometimes client work turns into a product.
 If you've hit a problem that shouldn't exist and can't find a tool that solves it, we want to hear about it.

-Each product has its own pricing model.
-Humanager and Kanso both have free tiers.
-Medical Scheduler is currently in an invite-only alpha — reach out to get early access.
+Each product has its own pricing model. kanso and huManager both have free tiers.
 Pricing details live on each product's own site.

 Yes.
 These are standalone products — you do not need to be a Startwise consulting client to use any of them.
 They exist independently and are designed to be self-serve.